- Lawyer Programs

 - Mentorship Programs

-We operate three different mentorship programs:
+We operate three different mentorship programs:Â Â

-- Mentor Express is a quick and easy way for mentees to match themselves with up to twelve mentors for one-hour meetings throughout the program year (Sept.
-30 to April 30).
+- Mentor Express is a quick and easy way for mentees to match themselves with up to twelve different mentors for a one-hour meeting over the course of the program year.
+Mentees only meet one time with each mentor they match with.

 Mentees drive the conversations.
-They identify, and make known to their mentor, the professional skills, knowledge, attributes or capabilities they want to address to improve their success and effectiveness as a lawyer.
+They identify, and make known to their mentor, the professional skills, knowledge, attributes or capabilities they want to address to improve their success and effectiveness as a lawyer.Â

 Mentors ask questions.
 They listen.
 They may review material to better appreciate the mentee’s strengths and weaknesses.
-They use their own experiences to identify and help the mentee overcome challenges and guide them in their decision-making.
+They use their own experiences to identify and help the mentee overcome challenges and guide them in their decision-making.Â

 Additional Support

-Register as a mentee or mentor.
 For questions, comments or concerns, please email the Mentorship Team or call us at 1.800.661.9003.

 Law Society Resources